Changefeeds (WAL)

 A Practical Pattern

-Suppose a commit contains multiple post changes, but the policy restricts users to specific rows, that subset of the commit is what subscribers should see.
-This is shown below:
+Suppose a commit contains multiple post changes, but the policy restricts users to specific rows, that subset of the commit is what a subscriber should see.
+This could look like the below:

 BEGIN;